DGP-LVM: Derivative Gaussian process latent variable models: Methods

-We also introduce a second error SD parameter $\sigma'$ corresponding only to the derivative outputs.
-We assume both the GP marginal SD and error SD parameters are related to each other, respectively, through scalar multiples due to scale difference between $y$ and $y'$.
+Similarly, we define two residual standard deviation parameters $\sigma$ and $\sigma'$, accounting for measurement noise in $y$ and $y'$, respectively.
 The scale of $\rho$ is only dependent on the scale of $x$, which is constant across outputs and their derivatives, such that $\rho$ does not need to be split up into two parameters.
 Together, independent of specifically chosen covariance function, the DGP-LVM on $y$ and $y'$ with independent, additive Gaussian noise is then specified as